Pillar of Fire (TV series)

 Pillar of Fire focuses on the History of Zionism, beginning in 1896, in the wake of Theodor Herzl's revival of the concept of Jewish nationalism and continues to follow the Jewish People in the 20th century, the early stages of Zionism, followed by the waves of Aliyah prior to the founding of Israel, the Revival of the Hebrew language, the Ottoman Empire's rule in over the Land of Israel, the British Mandate, Anti-Semitism in Europe, the rise of Nazism and The Holocaust, the history of the Yishuv, the Jewish struggle for independence, and ends in 1948, with the Israeli Declaration of Independence.

 Pillar of Fire is considered one of the biggest productions ever undertaken on Israeli Television.
 Large budgets were invested in it and the cast worked on its production over a period of five years, from 1976, and with the supervision of five historians.
 The idea to produce an Israeli documented series on Zionism came up in the aftermath of the Yom Kippur War and the United Nations General Assembly Resolution 3379 in 1975, which compared Zionism to Racism.
 The Editor, Yigal Loussin, in the introduction to the book of Pillar of Fire, explains: "And then the need to explain to the world, what Zionism is, arose.
 Actually, the need to explain this to ourselves also became clear".
 Pillar of Fire is based on a large number of documentary archival footages as well as interviews with 250 persons from Israel and around the world, including, Anwar Sadat, Abba Eban, Golda Meir, Menachem Begin, holocaust survivors and more.

 Pillar of Fire was released in Hebrew and English versions.
 The narrator of the Hebrew version was Israeli Performer Yossi Banai and the English version was read by the English stage and screen actor Ian McKellen.
 The original film score music was composed, arranged, and conducted by the Israeli singer, music producer, and composer, Shem Tov Levi.
 The first episode was also broadcast on Russian Television after the fall of Communism.

 In 1998, Israeli Channel 1 produced an additional documentary series, Tkumah (also known as Tekuma or "Revival"), that practically picked up from where Pillar of Fire has stopped, and introduces the Israeli narrative of the History of the State of Israel, beginning from the Israeli Declaration of Independence, in 1948, and ends with the Assassination of Israeli Prime Minister Yitzhak Rabin in 1995.

+In April 2023, Kan 11 released a recolored version of episode 7 of Pillar of Fire as a special project for Israel's 75th independence.